 A1.3.2.7 A Rapporteur Group may also be established by an SG, WP or TG to handle urgent or specific issues that require analysis.
-An RG differs from the Rapporteur in that, in addition to an appointed Rapporteur, the RG has a membership and the results of the RG shall represent the agreed consensus of the Group or reflect the diversity of views of the participants in the Group.
+An RG differs from the Rapporteur in that, in addition to an appointed Rapporteur, the RG has a membership and the results of the RG shall represent the consensus of the Group or reflect the diversity of views of the participants in the Group.
 An RG must have clearly defined terms of reference.
 As much work as possible should be performed by correspondence.
 However, if necessary, an RG may hold a meeting to further its work.
 The work of the RG shall be conducted with limited support provided by BR.

+[Editor’s note: “agreed is not required as we are talking about a consensus which implies an general agreement]

 A1.3.2.8 In addition to the above, in some special cases, the establishment of a JRG consisting of Rapporteur(s) and other experts from more than one SG might be envisaged.
 A JRG should report to the WPs or TGs of the relevant SGs.
 The provisions in § A1.3.1.7 concerning JRGs will apply only to those JRGs which have been identified as requiring special support by the Director in consultation with the Chairs of the relevant SGs.